-Contemporary concrete homes offer features that purchasers and builders value; strong and solid construction that provides comfortable shelter from typical weather, and minimizes property damage while protecting occupants from extreme weather and natural disasters.
+Concrete homes offer features that purchasers and builders value; strong and solid construction that provides comfortable shelter from typical weather, and minimizes property damage while protecting occupants from extreme weather and natural disasters.
 Yet strength and durability alone are not enough: the systems have to be easy to design and build and be versatile to suit any architectural style.
 Concrete systems are that and more.

 Locally Sourced Materials.
 The manufacturing process of portland cement, the binding element of concrete, is not tied to a certain region of the country and the materials involved in the process are readily available throughout North America.

-- Use of Recycled Components.
+Use of Recycled Components.
 Concrete walls can incorporate recycled supplementary cementitious materials like fly ash and slag cement in two ways.
 First, portland cement is often produced by including recycled industrial byproducts such fly ash into the manufacturing process to minimize dependence on virgin raw materials.
 Additionally, fly ash, slag cement, silica fume, and recycled aggregates can be incorporated into concrete, thereby diverting materials from the landfill and reducing use of natural resources.

-During the life of the structure
+During the Life of the Structure

 Energy Performance.
 Houses constructed with concrete achieve energy savings by combining the thermal mass of concrete with the optimal amount of insulation in precast concrete walls.
 Compared to wood and steel, concrete structures allow minimal temperature fluctuations.
 Consequently, heating, ventilating, and air-conditioning can be designed with smaller-capacity equipment, saving money and resources.
 Additionally the wall acts as an air barrier, reducing air infiltration and saving more energy.